mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ![Audience Manager - Definition](/images/audience-definition.png)

 * You can add one or more criteria and logic either between two different criteria (and, or) or you can exclude users from an audience with criteria (exclude).
+* After you define a criteria with the real-time audience builder a number displays that represents the estimated audience size:
+    * This audience estimator only supports real-time audiences.
-* After you define a criteria, the audience size is estimated based on a sample of your user data within your organization.
-Audience criteria are scoped per workspace.
+    * The estimate is based on a sample of user data within your organization.
+    * Audience criteria are scoped per workspace.

   When the calculation is complete, you can see the estimated size for an individual criteria next to the **App** icon, and the estimated size of the whole audience in the Audience Details section.
 If there aren't enough users in the sample data to estimate audience size, you'll see a **~** without a number as illustrated in the example above.

 To add criteria to your audience definition: